uranum/yii2-excel-exchange/README.md

 Required fields are highlighted in the excel file.

+**Note!
+One file is used for all models!
+The new exporting will overwrite existing file.**

 ![Required fields](https://github.com/uranum/yii2-excel-exchange/blob/master/docs/img/xls_file.png)

 There is a feature to backup the table before importing.